 - o In fall and spring terms, students receive University designated enrollment appointments.
-Students will then receive communication from their academic advisor with directions on how to book an advising appointment. - During their appointment, the student and their academic advisor will complete the Enrollment Form.

-The form will be sent through DocuSign for the student and academic advisor to sign.
-Form is then automatically sent to Student Services through DocuSign. - Receipt of these signed forms by the Student Services staff represents advisor approval of the courses selected. - This authorizes Student Services to remove the student's University assigned Advisement Services Indicator hold and enables students to proceed with the self-enrollment process.
-The student receives an email from Student Services confirming the hold has been removed and they can proceed to self-enrollment. - At that time, students may self-register on or after their enrollment appointment dates, through the end of the registration period for the term. - Enrollment appointment dates can be found in the Student Center.
-There are no enrollment appointments assigned to students in summer term.
+Students will then receive communication from their Program Director with directions on how to book an advising appointment. - During their appointment, the student and their Program Director will complete the Enrollment Form.
+The form will be sent through DocuSign for the student and Program Director to sign.
+Form is then automatically sent to Student Services through DocuSign. - Receipt of these signed forms by Student Services represents approval of the courses selected. - This authorizes Student Services to remove the student's University assigned Advisement Services Indicator hold and enables students to proceed with the self-enrollment process.
+The student receives an email from Student Services confirming the hold has been removed and they can proceed to self-enrollment. - At that time, students may self-register on or after their enrollment appointment dates, through the end of the registration period for the term. - o Enrollment appointment dates can be found in the Student Center.
+There are no enrollment appointments assigned to students in summer term. - Additional information concerning student self-enrollment procedures can be found on the University Registrar's website.